mballeza/Syllabus-Prep/README.md

 See the "demo" branch for a Swift command-line simulation of concepts intended for the app release.

+### Week 3 Update

+#### Progress

+-Simple app for iOS 9.3 with a couple buttons.

+#### Limitations

+-App crashes after mp3 file is played for top button.

+-App opens a quicktime player for the second button.

+  -The intention for the play button is to play the sound on the same screen.

+  -This button was created for educational exploration of different tools in XCode.

+#### To-do

+-Learn more about how iOS app creation works.

+-Integrate the demo branch swift files into the xcode project on master branch.

+#### See demo branch for more information on the Week 3 Update

 #### The following is the rest of the template from https://gist.github.com/PurpleBooth/109311bb0361f32d87a2

 ## Getting Started